 – prepare a slow dessert to dose your intake (for example organic goat cheese & red grapes – instead of your biggest bowl filled with chocolate mousse),

-– do an activity you love (watch your favorite show, sing along your favorite CD, tidy up your favorite room),
+– do an activity you love (watch your favourite show, sing along your favourite CD, tidy up your favourite room),

 – remove any unhealthy food from sight (replace with healthy foods from the grocery list),

-– dose your snacks when watching TV (if you can’t stop snacking, stop watching TV all together and do something else instead, like going for a walk or reading a book in your new reading corner!),
+– dose your snacks when watching TV (if you can’t stop snacking, stop watching TV altogether and do something else instead, like going for a walk or reading a book in your new reading corner!),

 – watch documentaries and read books about healthy nutrition (they tend to have a positive effect on eating habits),